WolfM4ster/WebMarket/README.md

 ## Deployment

-Import the project into myApp in Uwamp
-Import database into phpMyAdmin
+Import the project into the folder myApp of Uwamp Import database into phpMyAdmin go to this link : "http://localhost/my-app/web_market/source/web_market/"

 Connexion exemple